Allymonies/Radon/README.md

 - `sounds` controls the sounds that get played in various situations
 - `currencies` lists the currencies accepted by the shop.
 If you don't have a name on a given currency, you can leave it out or set it to nil to use nameless mode.
 - `peripherals` defines peripherals to be used for the shop.
 Most of these can be left at nil to be automatically set. `peripherals.outputChest` should generally be left on `"self"` as setting it to a chest will cause items to be inserted into the chest without dropping them, as chest dropping is not yet implemented in plethora 1.19

-- `hooks` define event hook functions to be executed when their respective event happens.
+For custom logic, you can define functions in `eventHooks.lua`, hooks define event hook functions to be executed when their respective event happens.
 Use this when you need additional functional (such as posting to webhooks) when the shop starts, a purchase happens or fails, an error occurs, and other events.

 # Layouts